zxcodes/Python-WeatherScrape/README.md

 ```
 * If you're using Chrome or any other browser, check how it's implemented and modify the code accordingly.
 * BeautifulSoup library can also be used instead of Gazpacho.
-* Also make sure you've installed everything that's meantioned in the requirements.
+* Also make sure you've installed everything that's mentioned in the requirements.
 Else it ain't gonna work.
 # Credits:
 * All data has been scraped from: https://weather.com/en-IN/